magogate/SQL-2019-Active-Active-Cluster/README.md

         - This is required if you are going to use un-structured data. we will ignore this
         - https://docs.microsoft.com/en-us/sql/relational-databases/blob/filestream-sql-server?view=sql-server-ver15
     14. Click Next & the Install
+    15. Installation will fail with error as below "Updating permission settings for folder "C:\ClusterStorage\Volume3" failed.
+Please check blog - https://blog.sqlauthority.com/2017/11/11/sql-server-installation-error-updating-permission-setting-file-failed/
+    16. Cancel installation, create a new directory under Volume3 and re-start installation